 By summer of 1919, the pandemic would come to an end as the influenza ran its course and the world's population built up an immunity towards it.
 This was a pandemic that the world had never seen the likes before and hasn't seen the likes since.
 While other strains of influenza have popped up through the years since 1919, the Spanish Influenza Pandemic of 1918 remains the most devastating and deadliest disease that the world has ever seen.

 By 1918, war had been raging in Europe for four years.
 Thankfully, the end of 1918 would also mark the end of the war.
-In a railway car in the middle of the Compiègne forest on November 11th, Allied representatives met with German representatives and signed the Armistice that would end the war and mark the defeat of the German Army.
+In a railway car in the middle of the Compiègne forest.
+At the 11th hour of the 11th day of the 11th month in 1918, Allied representatives met with German representatives and signed the Armistice that would end the war and mark the defeat of the German Army.
 The U.S. would suffer nearly 100,000 killed servicemen while the Allies racked up a colossal death toll of nearly 6 million servicemen killed.
 All told, the war accounted for a staggering estimated total of nearly 20 million killed.

 The end of the war meant the imminent end of military cantonments in the U.S., including Camp Sherman.
 The Army wasted little time in deactivating soldiers upon war's end.
 Five days after the Armistice, it was announced that 12,000 men would be discharged from Camp Sherman.
 Saturday, November 30th was proclaimed Chillicothe Day and residents and soldiers celebrated the end of the war and honored service members for their service during the Great War.
 By December 4th, men were leaving Camp Sherman at the rate of 1,500 per day.
 With the exception of the injured and sick who remained at the hospital, all discharges were complete by July 16th, 1920.